-You can send OXT to Coinbase the same way you send all other cryptocurrencies to Coinbase (to the correct address or wallet).
-For receives, you can find your wallet address by selecting Receive (web) or selecting the QR Code (mobile) next to your OXT wallet.
-Incoming transaction show up almost immediately, but you won’t have access to your crypto until 35 confirmations have been completed on the blockchain (generally takes 8.5 minutes.
+You can send OXT to Coinbase the same way you send all other cryptocurrencies to Coinbase (to the correct address).
+For receives, you can find your wallet by selecting Receive (web) or selecting the QR Code (mobile) next to your OXT balance.
+Incoming transactions show up almost immediately, but you won’t have access to your crypto until 35 confirmations have been completed on the blockchain (generally takes 8.5 minutes.

 Please note: if you send OXT to an external (non-Coinbase) address or wallet that does not support OXT, it will be lost and Coinbase will not be responsible for that transaction.